LeoLetellier/aspeo/README.md

 ### Pléiades folder information

-Information (acquisition date, size, ...) about a Pléiades data folder can be retrieved using the following command:
+Information (acquisition date, size, ...) about a Pléiades data folder or DIM file can be retrieved using the following command:

 ```bash
 pleiadesinfo folder